 - a.
 Spread the buttocks apart and inspect the sacrococcygeal and perianal area skin.
 Palpate any abnormal appearing areas. - b.
-Insert gloved, lubricated forefinger gently into the anal canal toward umbilicus - i.
+Ask the patient to bear down and insert gloved, lubricated forefinger gently into the anal canal toward umbilicus - i.
 Note sphincter tone of anus - ii.
-Rotate finger around posterior portion of anus and note any irregularities or nodules - iii.
-Rotate finger back toward the umbilicus to palpate the posterior surface of the prostate gland - o Identify lateral lobes and median sulcus between them - o Note size, shape and consistency of prostate - o Identify nodules or tenderness
+Rotate finger around posterior portion of anus and note any irregularities or nodules

+- iii.
+Rotate finger back toward the umbilicus to palpate the posterior surface of the prostate gland - 1.
+Identify lateral lobes and median sulcus between them - 2.
+Note size, shape and consistency of prostate - 3.
+Identify nodules or tenderness